gklyne/notes/disposals.md

 - 6 battery packs for above, but 2-3 have weak cells and could use replacements.
 - conference phone - old US Robotics "3-legged" model

+I'm still waiting for word if OxHack wants any of these.

 ## Networking equipment